Blaasvis/N64-Switchless-deblur/README.md

 # N64-Switchless-deblur

-This MPLabX project for a pic12f629, the programming only support common annode led.<br><br>
+This MPLabX project for a pic12f629, the programming only support common anode led.<br><br>

 Pin configuration: [PIF NUS / CPU]<br>
 <pre>